MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/mpintro.md

 Leaderboards can augment both single-player and multiplayer modes.
 For example a campaign leaderboard might track the number of special items collected by the player, while a multiplayer leaderboard might track player vs. player wins.
 PlayFab leaderboards is built to power these experiences, tracking a player statistic and ranking players using that statistic.

-If player results do not need to be shared broadly with other players, player-associated PlayFab entity data may be better suited to store this data.
-A benefit of PlayFab's entity  system is the ability to track cross-network progression of player's activity and other data across multiple accounts.
+If player results do not need to be shared broadly with other players, player-associated PlayFab Entity data may be better suited to store this data.
+A benefit of PlayFab's Entity  system is the ability to track cross-network progression of player's activity and other data across multiple accounts.
 Changes to PlayFab leaderboards and data both fire PlayStream events which can trigger custom CloudScript.
 This allows for highly customizable responses to player activity in real-time.

 Applicable services:
 - [Learn more about Leaderboards](https://docs.microsoft.com/en-us/gaming/playfab/features/social/tournaments-leaderboards/)